 Located at the Fabian Garcia Science Center is the botanical gardens and turf demonstration plot.
 It is open to the public.
 Here they screen new plant materials and teach classes on landscaping, ornamental design, and maintenance.
 Pioneering New Mexico State University chile breeder Fabian Garcia has been inducted into the American Society for Horticultural Science Hall of Fame.
 During a five-decade career at NMSU.
 Garcia laid the foundation for the state’s $400 million chile pepper industry.

-Fabian Garcia Research Center not only houses the Chili Pepper Institute, but includes, and is not limited to research plots and greenhouses supporting alfalfa breeding and genetics, viticulture, cotton, horticulture, nematology, micro-plot, turf grass water management, IR-4, and onion research.
+Fabian Garcia Research Center not only houses the Chili Pepper Institute, but includes, and is not limited to research plots and greenhouses supporting alfalfa breeding and genetics, viticulture, cotton, horticulture, nematology, micro-plot, turfgrass water management, IR-4, and onion research.

 The NMSU onion breeding program is one of the only two active, public onion breeding programs in the United States that is releasing cultivars and germplasm lines.
-NMSU was recently granted $450,000 to research algae for bio diesel.
+NMSU was recently granted $450,000 to research algae for bio-diesel.

 The viticulture program has recently planted many grape varieties which you will see on the east side of farm.
-If wine is your thing, you can look into signing up for a Wine Making class which takes place right here at the farm.
+If wine is your thing, you can look into signing up for a Wine Making class that takes place right here at the farm.

 The gardens at Fabian are also a hot spot for visitors.
 These include the Gazebo which has numerous weddings and photoshoots.
 The Fabian Garcia Botanical Gardens are open from sunrise to sunset.
 Hours may vary.